 So what can we do to get more women on bikes?

-For tips and advice on how to get into cycling visit British Cycling’s Women’s Hub or ThisGirlCan’s Cycling page.And if you’re in Brighton come and join BMCC and help us add to our female army 🙂
+For tips and advice on how to get into cycling visit British Cycling’s Women’s Hub or ThisGirlCan’s Cycling page, and download British Cycling’s Women and Girls Toolkit to find out how to help bridge the gender gap in your cycling club.Oh, and if you’re in Brighton come and join BMCC and help us add to our female army 🙂